How to add HubSpot or ActiveCampaign forms to a React app

 HubSpot NPM Package

-Also if you want to use an NPM package for HubSpot forms, there is package solution here - https://www.npmjs.com/package/react-hubspot-form
+Also, if you want to use an NPM package for HubSpot forms, there is a package solution here - https://www.npmjs.com/package/react-hubspot-form